WDI-SEA/M1L5.1-functions-wbp/readme.md

 ![Requirements](./assets/banner-requirements.png)

 1. Refactoring some parts of the code to reduce unnecessary repetition (DRY: Don't Repeat Yourself).
+    - In the `refactor.js` file, rework the `previewFullPrice()` function with DRYer code.
+    - In the `firstClassFunctions.js` file, rework the `formatProducts()` function with DRYer code.
 2. Fix the known bugs in the code caused by incorrect use of function calls.
+    - Fix the error in the `hoisting.js` file.
+    - Fix the bug in the `areAllIdsUnique()` function in the `parameters.js` file.
 For this project, there won't be any need to open a browser.
 All of your code will be running on Node.js, and all your results will be visible in your terminal.

 ---